 You've signed the closing papers and have your new house keys in hand.

-As you open the door to your exciting — and sometimes overwhelming — new life as a homeowner, steer clear of these eight common home ownership myths.
+As you open the door to your exciting — and sometimes overwhelming — new life as a homeowner, steer clear of these seven common home ownership myths.
 Avoiding them will save you time, money, and protect your home value.

 Myth #1: Only Homes In Warm Climates Need Roof Vents